ansel2025/PCRPrimerOperators/README.md

 ### Basic
 Shows the enclosed transcripts by user-provided primer pairs.
 To run to program

-`> java -jar PrimersToTranscripts.jar
+> java -jar PrimersToTranscripts.jar

 This package requires four parameters.
-Usage: java -jar PrimersToTranscripts genome.fa anno.gtf primer_5F primer_3R`
+Usage: java -jar PrimersToTranscripts genome.fa anno.gtf primer_5F primer_3R

-The package takes four parameters.
+The details of the four parameters:
 1. A reference genome file in FASTA format.
 2. A genome annotation file, in GTF format, contains information of genes, such as their locations, region, chromosomes.
 3. A five prime end PCR primer.